 - Detailed budget including travel, housing, meals, and honorarium.

 Undergraduate students with a major in NAS and graduate students in ES&P with an NAS sponsor are encouraged to apply for travel money to attend meetings and give presentations at conferences and workshops.
 Students are allowed to request up to $500.00 per year.
 Although students can request funds regardless of their participation, those presenting posters and papers will be given priority.
-Students may make requests to attend multiple meetings in the same year within reason.
+Students may make requests to attend multiple meetings in the same year within reason as long as they do not exceed $500.
 Mileage will not be reimbursed for local meetings.
-Students are encouraged to apply anytime before the travel date.
+Students are encouraged to apply at least 30 days before the travel date.
 Students should request a short letter of support from their NAS a sponsor to be emailed to email@example.com.
-Students should submit a grant proposal of no more than two pages to firstname.lastname@example.org.
+Students should submit a grant proposal of no more than two pages using the online form.
 The request must include the following information:

 - Narrative that describes how the meeting will complement the student’s educational goals.

 - Title and abstract or summary of poster or talk

 - Documentation of any other funding that is being provided or requested for this meeting